-In reviewing the adequacy of the factual underpinning, it is not clear whether the abuse of discretion test is merely another way to state the substantial evidence test, or whether the substantial evidence test gives the court greater leeway in reviewing the agency decision, but the prevailing view is that they are synonymous.113 Legislative history of a 1982 enactment114 also suggests that substantial evidence is the appropriate test whenever the issue is the factual basis for agency discretionary action.
+In reviewing the adequacy of the factual underpinning, it is not clear whether the abuse of discretion test is merely another way to state the substantial evidence test, or whether the substantial evidence test gives the court greater leeway in reviewing the agency decision, but the prevailing view is that they are synonymous.
+106 Legislative history of a 1982 enactment 107 also suggests that substantial evidence is the appropriate test whenever the issue is the factual basis for agency discretionary action.

-The proposed law requires the factual underpinnings of a discretionary decision to be reviewed by the same standards for other fact-finding - generally substantial evidence on the whole record - whether the decision arose out of formal or informal adjudication, quasi-legislative action such as rulemaking, or some other function.115
+The proposed law requires the factual underpinnings of a discretionary decision to be reviewed by the same standards for other fact-finding - substantial evidence or independent judgment108 - whether the decision arose out of formal or informal adjudication, quasi-legislative action such as rule-making, or some other function.109